 If you would like to leave a small donation in order to maintain the hosting and future updates of Medal of Honor News as an online educational resource please click the donate button below.
 It will lead you to a PayPal donation page.
 If you have any questions or comments, please use the contact form on the website.

-I will do my best to carry on my father's legacy and commitment so that our heroes from the past and in our future will not be forgotten.
+We will do our best to carry on Jim’s legacy and commitment so that our heroes from the past and in our future will not be forgotten.

 If you have a tribute or memory that you would like to share about James S. Vlasto, please click the button below.